 Each of CIBC World Markets Inc., National Bank Financial & Co.
 Inc., Scotia Capital Inc., and TD Securities Inc., either directly or through an affiliate, has agreed to maintain a specified minimum ownership interest in TMX Group for a period of five years from September 14, 2012.
-During the first year, each of these investors must own at least 6.25% and for each of the four following years, at least 5.625%, of our common shares outstanding as at the completion of the Subsequent Arrangement on September 14, 2012.
+For the year ended September 14, 2013, each of these investors were required to own at least 6.25%, and for each of the four following years, each of these investors must own at least 5.625%, of our common shares outstanding as at September 14, 2012.